matthewsides/Research-Software-Vulnerabilities/README.md

 ### [1] Introduction

-This report has been formed using primary research to explore and provide information on an investigation, to answer the following queries: Add link to aims and objectives
+This report has been formed using primary research to explore and provide information on an investigation, to answer the following queries:

 • Are the conglomerate of ICT students and non ICT students aware of the issues of vulnerabilities?